willingnesshxl/academic-kickstart/content/home/about.md

 # Biography

-I am a first-year master student in Computer Science at Fudan University and the Chief Back End Architect of the Qingyun Go Studio.
+I am a first-year master student in Computer Science at Fudan University and the chief back-end architect of the Qingyun Go Studio.
 My current research interests consist of mobile systems and user behavior modeling in online social networks.